erhhung/ec2-github-runner/README.md

 GitHub provides one fixed hardware configuration for their Linux virtual machines: 2-core CPU, 7 GB of RAM, 14 GB of SSD disk space.

-Some of your CI workloads may require more powerful hardware than GitHub-hosted runners provide.
+Some of your CI workloads may require more powerful hardware than GitHub-hosted runners provide or ARM-based CPUs that the free plan currently doesn't provide.

-In the action, you can configure any EC2 instance type for your runner that AWS provides.
+In the action, you can configure any EC2 instance type for your runner that AWS provides, such as one with ARM-based Graviton CPUs.

-For example, you may run a c5.4xlarge EC2 runner for some of your compute-intensive workloads.
-Or r5.xlarge EC2 runner for workloads that process large data sets in memory.
+For example, you may run a `c5.4xlarge` EC2 runner for some of your compute-intensive workloads, or a `r5.xlarge` EC2 runner for workloads that process large data sets in memory.

+### Run jobs longer than 6 hours

+GitHub-hosted runners have a hard [limit of 6 hours](https://docs.github.com/en/actions/administering-github-actions/usage-limits-billing-and-administration#usage-limits) for a job to complete, so if you are exceeding that limit, use a self-hosted runner that extends that [limit to 5 days](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#usage-limits).

 ### Save costs